-Apple has already been engaged with a leading university in Germany in order to explore how the Apple Watch can help with the detection of respiratory issues.
+Apple is engaged with a leading university in Germany to explore how the Apple Watch can help detect respiratory issues.

-This study called ‘CoronaWatch’ is currently using the Series 5 but with the addition of SpO2 feature with Series 6, it will make it easier for the watch to monitor respiratory-related issues.
+This study called ‘CoronaWatch’ is currently using the Series 5, but with the addition of the SpO2 feature with Series 6, it is easier for the watch to monitor respiratory-related issues.

 Blood Pressure Monitoring on Galaxy Watch 3

-Currently, there are no rumors around Apple Watch series 6 featuring any blood pressure-related capabilities.
+Currently, there are no rumors around the Apple Watch featuring any blood pressure-related capabilities.

-Based on approved Apple patents around this feature, it appears that Apple may be approaching to solve the problem in a way to overcome the constant calibration handicap.
+Based on approved Apple patents around this feature, it appears that Apple may be approaching to solve the problem to overcome the constant calibration handicap.

 Now, take a minute and think about it…

-How difficult do you think it is for the Apple’s watch and algorithm to calculate an activity risk indicator based on your blood pressure readings, current weather of the location, and your arm movement/activity and heart-rate?
+How difficult do you think it is for the Apple watch to calculate an activity risk indicator based on your blood pressure readings, current weather of the location, and your arm movement/activity and heart-rate?

-We are pretty sure when Apple releases its Blood pressure or Blood oxygen monitoring, it is going to be integrated into some interesting algorithms that will perhaps spit out life-saving notifications.
+We are pretty sure when Apple releases its Blood pressure.
+It is going to be integrated into some interesting algorithms that will perhaps spit out life-saving notifications.

-The basic systolic and diastolic metrics along with metadata are currently available in the HealthKit under ‘Vitals’.
+The basic systolic and diastolic metrics and metadata are currently available in the HealthKit under ‘Vitals.’
 Generating inferences based on the Vital metrics will be the key.

-It remains to be seen how it works out for Apple, but this is one area where Samsung wins hands down for now!
+It remains to be seen how Apple works out, but this is one area where Samsung wins hands down for now!